yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 We mentioned last month how `Super Mario 64` had special requirements to start running on yuzu.
 Most games build their code `ahead-of-time` ([AOT](https://www.youtube.com/watch?v=DeYTBDQnQZw)), that is, before being shipped to you.
 The OS’s job is to execute that precompiled binary code, and so you run your games.

-Now, `Super Mario 64` on the other hand runs `just-in-time` (JIT), maybe due to performance or portability reasons.
+`Super Mario 64`, on the other hand, runs `just-in-time` (JIT), to make it easier to develop the Hovercraft emulator, and to allow reusing the same Hovercraft binary for different games.
-The emulator (Super Mario 3D All-Stars in this case, not yuzu) loads a native Nintendo 64 ROM of Super Mario 64, a JIT compiler takes the ROM and translates the original [MIPS](https://en.wikipedia.org/wiki/MIPS_architecture) (the architecture of the Nintendo 64’s CPU) instructions into [AArch64](https://en.wikipedia.org/wiki/AArch64) (the Switch’s CPU architecture) instructions in real time.
+The Hovercraft emulator loads a native Nintendo 64 ROM of Super Mario 64, its JIT compiler takes the ROM and translates the original [MIPS](https://en.wikipedia.org/wiki/MIPS_architecture) (the architecture of the Nintendo 64’s CPU) instructions into [AArch64](https://en.wikipedia.org/wiki/AArch64) (the Switch’s CPU architecture) instructions on the fly.
 Just then the operating system will execute the game.

 {{< imgs